The Most Mind-Blowing Food Facts You Never Knew

 Whether you consider food solely as fuel or you eat to taste every flavor and texture, everyone needs food to survive and carry out their daily tasks.
 In fact, every American eats about 1,996 pounds of food per year.
-How insane is that?
-Whether you crave Hershey kisses or reach for a plate of carrots, here are 100 fun facts about food that might surprise you.
-To learn other interesting foodie tidbits, check out our 100 Craziest Fast Food Facts.
+How wild is that?
+Whether you crave Hershey's kisses or reach for a plate of carrots, here are 100 fun facts about food that might surprise you.
+And for more, don't miss these 15 Classic American Desserts That Deserve a Comeback.

 Do you hate getting things stuck to the roof of your mouth?
-You’re not alone; you might have arachibutyrophobia.
-Arachibutyrophobia is the fear of getting peanut butter stuck to the roof of your mouth.
+You're not alone; you might have arachibutyrophobia.
+Arachibutyrophobia is the fear of getting peanut butter stuck to the roof of your mouth and being choked.

 Even though Spam is a popular Hawaiian treat, the home of spam is in Minnesota.
 There's even a spam museum.